Remilarius/Anthology/content/command/shortlist.md

 weight: 2
 ---

+Buy Curiosity Stream/Nebula.

+Things to acquire for dorm
+1. Rolling cart under sink

+Things to pick up from home
+1. Loofa
+2. Dingbats Journal for Grace
+3. Lotion

+Acquistiion List
+1. Bad Dragon Esports Jersey

 Emails:
 Contact Ben about drone equipment
 Contact Rachel about nectar funding for bike

+### Wintersession Plans
+1. Duck snowball fight
+2. Mahjong and Overcooked
+3. Watch Spiderman No Way Home/movie
+4. Stay in hotel with Grace
+5. Get meals with Stephon and UC Co.
+6. Wheel around Memorial Drive with Grace and Co.
+7. Cook something good.
+8. Double date w/Ivor and Caitlyn
+9. Make a globe with constellations for Grace

 ### Major
 1. Taxes for ad (set for next year, IT-201 plus 1040, plus education credits from Kevin)